Mary Ellen Pleasant: Philanthropy, civil rights, and schemes

-Harpers Ferry
+Harper's Ferry

 She left San Francisco from 1857 to 1859 to help John Brown.
 She was said to have actively supported his cause with money and work.
 There was a note from her in his pocket when he was arrested after the Harpers Ferry Armory incident, but as it was only signed with the initials "MEP" (which were misread as "WEP") she was not caught.
 She returned to San Francisco to continue her work there, where she was known as the "Black City Hall."

-When the abolitionist John Brown was hanged on December 2, 1859, for murder and treason, a note found in his pocket read, "The ax is laid at the foot of the tree.
+When Brown was hanged on December 2, 1859, for murder and treason, a note found in his pocket read, "The ax is laid at the foot of the tree.
 When the first blow is struck, there will be more money to help."
 Officials most likely believed it was written by a wealthy Northerner who had helped fund Brown's attempt to incite, and arm, an enormous slave uprising by taking over an arsenal at Harpers Ferry in Virginia.
 No one suspected that the note was written by Pleasant.